lisyce/WashingtonBirds/README.md

 > **DataCollection/output/bird-diets-by-\order.csv**
 >
-> Records of each bird name, an item found in their diet, and the percentage of their diet made of that item.
+> Records of each bird name, an item found in their diet categorized by taxonomic order, and the percentage of their diet made of that item.
 >
 > Figures are rounded to two decimal places.
 Any food item that starts with "Unid." means that the specific
 > item is unidentified past the classification noted by the researchers.